FastEndpoints/FastEndpoints/Src/Documentation/wiki/Configuration-Settings.md

 ## global endpoint options
-you can have a set of common options applied to each endpoint by specifying an action for the `GlobalEndpointOptions` property of the configuration. the action you set here will be executed for each endpoint during startup. you can inspect the `EndpointDefinition` argument to check what the current endpoint is, if needed. options to be applied to endpoints are performed on the `RouteHandlerBuilder` argument. the action you specify here is executed before `Options()` and `Describe()` of each individual endpoint during registration. whatever you do here may get overridden or compounded by what you do in the `Configure()` method of each endpoint.
+you can have a set of common options applied to each endpoint by specifying an action for the `GlobalEndpointOptions` property of the configuration. the action you set here will be executed for each endpoint during startup. you can inspect the `EndpointDefinition` argument to check what the current endpoint is, if needed. options to be applied to endpoints are performed on the `RouteHandlerBuilder` argument. the action you specify here is executed before `Options()` and `Description()` of each individual endpoint during registration. whatever you do here may get overridden or compounded by what you do in the `Configure()` method of each endpoint.
 ```csharp
 app.UseFastEndpoints(c =>
 {